Huntingdon St Benedict

 - All surviving Church records from 1693 are with St. Mary

 - The Huntingdonshire Marriage Indexes include marriages from this parish.
-These are, at present, issued in alphabetical listings in series: 1601-1700, and are available from the Huntingdonshire FHS.
+These are, at present, issued in alphabetical listings in series: 1601-1700, and are available from the Cambridgeshire and Huntingdonshire FHS.

 - The population figues for the Huntingdon Borough were broken down further by parish.
 Those for the parish of St Benedict are: